-The Republic of Ireland is an island country located in the northwestern part of Europe.
-Although most people around the world know it for its literature and vibrant history, Ireland is also one of the healthiest nations today.
+Ireland is an island in northwestern Europe, and the Republic of Ireland occupies most of the island.
+Although many people around the world know it for its literature and vibrant history, Ireland is also known for its healthcare system and medical education.

 To help you see whether this is the best place for your medical career, this article walks you through the steps to become a doctor in Ireland.